Scene-wide Acoustic Parameter Estimation: Method

 \subsection{Floormaps to Acoustic Heatmaps}

 We approach this task as an image translation task.
-In computer vision, the image-to-image translation involves transforming an image from one domain to another while preserving its original content (e.g. translating photographs to hand drawn sketches) \citep{pix2pix2017, CycleGAN2017, PangLQC22, Wang0ZTKC18}.
+In computer vision, the image-to-image translation involves transforming an image from one domain to another while preserving its original content (e.g. translating photographs to hand drawn sketches) \cite{pix2pix2017, CycleGAN2017, PangLQC22, Wang0ZTKC18}.
 Here we learn a mapping from the floormap and reference IR features to acoustic heatmaps that show the spatial distribution of acoustic parameters in the scene.
-Figure \ref{fig:system} shows the overall proposed solution.
+To simplify the task, we set the target emitter $\mathbf{E}_t = \mathbf{E}_r$. \cref{fig:system} shows the overall proposed solution.
+The network consumes a 2D floormap and reference RIR from an arbitrary source-receiver position as input features, and outputs a stack of heatmaps.
+Each heatmap corresponds to one acoustic parameter (of \paramC{50}, \paramDRR, \paramT{60}, \paramEDT) at one frequency band (of 125, 250, 500, 1k, 2k, 4k Hz).

 More formally, we construct and train a model via: